Pet Sounds: Reactions from bandmates

-Pet Sounds is sometimes considered a Brian Wilson solo album, including by Wilson himself, who later called it his "first solo album" and "a chance to step outside the group and shine".
-Except for Mike Love, who received phone previews of tracks from Wilson, other band members were not consulted during production, though Brian had played excerpts to Dennis and Carl during their time in Japan.
+Pet Sounds is sometimes considered a Brian Wilson solo album, including by Wilson himself, who later called it "a chance to step outside the group and shine".
+Except for Love, who received phone previews of tracks, other band members were not consulted during production, though Brian had played excerpts to Dennis and Carl.
 Upon returning to the studio on February 9, the bandmates were presented with recordings that jarred with their expectations.

-Mike Love at a Pet Sounds vocal overdubbing session.
-He later rejected claims that he had disliked the album.

-Critiques among the band members focused on lyrics rather than music, with additional concerns about replicating the complex arrangements in live performances.
-In his 2016 memoir, Brian claimed Carl embraced the album while Love and Dennis initially did not.
-Dennis, in 1976, dismissed rumors of dissent as "interesting", insisting no member matched Brian's talent or opposed his vision.
-Carl rejected such reports as "bullshit", declaring universal affection for the project during its creation and later stating in 1996, "We knew that this was really good music."
-Love stated his sole objection targeted the original lyrics of "I Know There's an Answer".
-(Note: Jardine described Love as "very confused" by the album's direction, calling him a "formula hound" dependent on clear hooks.)
+Critiques among the band members focused on lyrics rather than music, with concerns about replicating the complex arrangements live.
+Dennis dismissed rumors of dissent and stated that no member matched Brian's talent or opposed his vision.
+Carl rejected such reports as "bullshit" and declared there had been universal affection for the project.
+Love said his sole objection targeted the original lyrics of "I Know There's an Answer", while Jardine described Love as "very confused" by the album's direction, calling him a "formula hound" dependent on clear hooks.